Pupil, 12, dies after wall collapses at Liberton High School

 "My thoughts are with the pupil's family.

-"Serious questions need to be asked of the children and families department about how this has come about and a full investigation must be launched."'Thoughts and prayers'
+"Serious questions need to be asked of the children and families department about how this has come about and a full investigation must be launched."

 The Associate Minister at Liberton Kirk, Reverend Dave Rankin, is one of the chaplains at Liberton High School.